-Councillor Coggins Coggin understood that the Motion was to hold a low-level inquiry about potential divestment and looking at the companies in which the Clwyd Pension Fund held investments.
-He was not sure if any company was being singled out and felt the Committee was evidence gathering initially to consider what was received with no judgments made either way.
-He felt that no prejudgements were being made within the Motion.
+Councillor Coggins Coggin felt the Committee might be premature in holding an inquiry about potential divestment of the companies the Clwyd Pension Fund held investments in.
+He was not sure if a company was being singled out and felt the Committee should initially gather with no judgments being given.